mohamed-afk420/-Intermediate-CAD/README.md

 # Reflection
 It was a failry difficult assignment.
-It was really fun and somewhat challenging at times but it was really fun,
+It was really fun and somewhat challenging at times but it was really fun I should've done more work at home becuase it was a really do able assignment.